luigibonati/luigibonati.github.io/_pages/about.md

 I got my **Ph.D.** from the Swiss Federal Institute of Technology (ETH Zurich), under the supervision of Prof. Michele Parrinello, where I focused on the integration of machine learning and enhanced sampling techniques to study rare events in physics, chemistry and biology.

-After that, I moved to the Italian Institute of Technology, first as PostDoc and later as a

-Currently a Researcher at IIT, working on AI-driven simulations of complex chemical and physical processes.
-I am also part of several international networks, including *AmmoRef* ([TransHyDE](https://www.wasserstoff-leitprojekte.de/projects/transhyde)), the *Future of Artificial Intelligence Research* ([FAIR](https://fondazione-fair.it/en/)), and the *Initiative for Computational Catalysis* at the Flatiron Institute ([Flatiron Institute](https://www.simonsfoundation.org/flatiron/initiative-for-computational-catalysis/)).
+After that, I moved to the  <b>Italian Institute of Technology</b> in Genoa, Italy, to continue to develop these methods and apply them to important real-world problems, within a framework of numerous national and international collaborations.
+With the German *AmmoRef* research network ([TransHyDE](https://www.wasserstoff-leitprojekte.de/projects/transhyde)), I applied these methodologies to understand and improve catalytic processes, with a focus on the decomposition of ammonia, a process essential for the hydrogen-based economy.
+Furthermore, within the *Future of Artificial Intelligence Research* ([FAIR](https://fondazione-fair.it/en/)) foundation, I collaborate with machine learning experts to develop state-of-the art methodologies and and apply them to atomistic simulations.
+I am also a visiting collaborator at the *Initiative for Computational Catalysis* at the Flatiron Institute ([Flatiron Institute](https://www.simonsfoundation.org/flatiron/initiative-for-computational-catalysis/)).